centrahq/api-documentation/pages/04.guides/erp-with-gql/docs.md

 }
 ```

-As you can see, not only does GQL API return _precisely_ the data you asked for, nothing more, it also tells you which permissions were used, so that you know what your future Prod API key needs.
+As you can see, not only does GQL API return _precisely_ the data you asked for, nothing more, it also tells you which permissions were used, so that you know precisely how to configure your Prod API token in the future.

 ## Markets - read and create